Sometimes people send me a message or comment on my posts asking “so where is YOUR hit song?”.

 Not because I know so much about songwriting.
 I did not learn anything from them about songwriting because they did not teach anything about it.

-Of those three people, two of them even admitted in the video course that they have zero theory about songwriting, they just throw things to the wall and keep what sticks.
+Of those three people, two even admitted in the video course that they have zero theory about songwriting, they just throw things at the wall and keep what sticks.

-On the other hand, I have spent the last 7 years analyzing 2000 successful songs – chord progressions, melodies, rhythm, lyrics – and I have found several “patterns” that appear in highly successful songs.
+On the other hand, I have spent the last 7 years analyzing thousands of successful songs – chord progressions, melodies, rhythm, lyrics – and I have found several “patterns” that appear in highly successful songs.

 I’m not talking about copy-paste patterns but complex patterns, ideas, and systems that you can use to create completely unique songs.
 In other words, I can teach you several practical songwriting tools that all successful songwriters use.